History of the New York Institute of Technology

+1910

+In 1910, the New York Institute of Technology's predecessor, New York Technical Institute, received its license from the state of New York.

 1950-1960: Founding

+Provisional charter was granted by the New York State Board of Regents to New York Institute of Technology in 1955.
 The founders of New York Institute of Technology, and in particular Dr. Alexander Schure, Ph.D., started the current university as a career-oriented school that offered engineering-related training and applications-oriented research opportunities.
 New York Institute of Technology began in operations in 1955 in New York City with only nine students.
 Its first campus opened at 500 Pacific Street in the borough of Brooklyn, New York with Shure serving as institute's first president.
 To address a concern in American academia at the time, an overemphasis in applied engineering and STEM fields while humanities studies were overshadowed, NYIT's early curriculum required students to attend courses in career-training studies and liberal arts education.

 In the early years of its founding, NYIT administrators focused the school on "access to opportunity" with a largely open-enrollment system for New York City's public high school graduates.
 This admissions strategy was well received, resulting in rapid enrollment growth.
 By the 1958–1959 academic year, NYIT had more than 300 students and the time had come to expand its physical operations.
 The college purchased the Pythian Temple at 135-145 W. 70th St. in Manhattan as its university campus in 1958 while the original Brooklyn location was converted the college's Division of General Studies.
 Its Manhattan building, adjacent to the Lincoln Center for the Performing Arts, was an ornate, 12-story structure with a columned entranceway.
 Built in 1929 at a cost of $2 million, it included among its features a huge 1,200-seat auditorium that is still in use as of 2020.

 Also in 1958, the institute sponsored the first National Technology Awards, created by Frederick Pittera, an organizer of international fairs and a member of the NYIT Board of Trustees, to raise funds for NYIT science and technology laboratories.
 The awards, held at the Waldorf-Astoria Hotel with entertainment provided by the U.S. Air Force Band.
 36th President of the United States Lyndon Johnson was a keynote speaker and opening speeches were broadcast nationally by the ABC Radio Network.
 Among the institute's honorees were Dr. Wernher von Braun and Major General Bernard Schriever, a Commanding General of the Ballistic Air Command.